Macon, Mississippi: Education

 Historically, the city of Macon had the largest schools in Noxubee County, including Macon High School (Mississippi).
 In 1917, the city proposed consolidation of the school district with Noxubee County, with the goal of replacing the single-teacher system prevalent throughout the county.

 The City of Macon is now served by the Noxubee County School District.
 East Mississippi Community College offers some courses at Noxubee County High School in Macon.

 When federal courts mandated integration of the public schools, a segregation academy, Central Academy, was built in Macon, secretly using public school funds to construct the private school.
 White student enrollment in public schools dropped from 829 to 71 during this period.
 Attendance at Central Academy eventually dwindled to 51 students, resulting in the shuttering of the school following the 2017 school year.

 Media

-The first newspaper in Macon was the Macon intelligencer, which operated from 1838 to 1840.
+The first newspaper in Macon was the Macon Intelligencer, which operated from 1838 to 1840.
 Another paper, the Macon Herald ran from 1841 to 1842.
 The Macon Beacon was established in 1849.
 It served Macon as a daily from 1859 to 1995.
 It continues to operate as a weekly, published on Thursdays.
-There is a local radio station, WPEZ 93.7 FM.